awwright/magnode/README.md

 # Magnode

-Welcome to Magnode, the semantic, event-driven content management system.

-Magnode is a framework and application that formats and edits resources.
+Magnode is a framework and application that manages and formats dereferenced resources.
+In layman's terms, it's a content management system.

+It's designed to cover a broad spectrum of use cases, including blogs, wikis, databases, user accounts, custom resource types, Content-Type negotiation, full HTTP support, static websites, and more.

 ## Information

-The place to get information is <http://magnode.org/>.
+The place to get information is <https://magnode.org/>.

-Information on new releases is published on <http://groups.google.com/group/magnode>.
+Information on new releases is published on <https://groups.google.com/group/magnode>.
 You should subscribe to that mailing list to get updates on the latest releases and upgrade information.

 ## Installation

-For complete documentation, see the documentation in docs/ or online at <http://magnode.org/doc/setup>
+For complete documentation, see the documentation in docs/ or online at <https://magnode.org/doc/setup>.

+Assuming dependencies are already configured, you can begin with:

+	$ cp -a setup/example-blog/* ./
+	$ ./httpd.js